openai/weak-to-strong/README.md

 #### Installation

 You need to have Python installed on your machine.
-The project also has some dependencies, which can be installed with pip:
+The project uses `pyproject.toml` to manage dependencies.
+To install the dependencies, you can use a package manager like `pip`:

 ```
-pip install -r requirements.txt
+pip install .
 ```

 #### Running the Script